 What he actually said, in full is that he “would understand better this type of high-tech approach if you demolished the whole of Trafalgar Square and started again with a single architect responsible for the entire layout, but what is proposed is like a monstrous carbuncle on the face of a much-loved and elegant friend.”

 So it was just one building in an area that wasn’t really appropriate for it that concerned him.
 More damningly, it just wasn’t very good architecture either.
-Really good modern work can sit next to classical buildings and each enhances the other to the greater good.
+Really good modern work can sit next to classical buildings and each enhances the other for the greater good.

 And cancelled it was, then replaced with a building that shaken from the controversy of its previous plans seemed to seek to be as inoffensive as possible, and probably now is too insignificant and too overlooked to be of much use other than a repository of additional square footage within.